Doug Brien: Professional career

 Brien was drafted in the third round (85th overall) in the 1994 NFL draft.
-He was the only kicker to be taken during the draft and moved across the bay to join the San Francisco 49ers.
+He was the only kicker to be taken during the draft and moved across the San Francisco bay from Berkeley to join the San Francisco 49ers.
 Brien struggled during his rookie year, converting 15 of 20 field goals (20th of 28 qualified kickers) and 60 of 62 PATs (19th of 24 qualified kickers) for the 49ers.
 The 49ers, led by Steve Young, went on to win Super Bowl XXIX over the San Diego Chargers by a score of 49–26, a game in which Brien missed his only field goal attempt, a 47-yard try before halftime.
 Brien nonetheless set the record for most PATs during a single postseason with 17 (on 18 attempts) en route to earning a Super Bowl ring that season.
 Brien also had a fumble recovery during the NFC Championship game.

 The following year, Brien made only 58% of his field goals for San Francisco, and was cut after missing a potential game-winning field goal against the Indianapolis Colts.
 He signed a few weeks later with the New Orleans Saints.
 Brien went on to play a total of 12 seasons in the NFL for 7 different organizations including 6 seasons with the Saints.
 He was elected a team captain as well as the NFLPA player rep for the Saints.
 Over the course of his career, Brien was regarded as one of the most reliable kickers in the league.
-One huge exception to this was during the 2004 Divisional Playoff game in Pittsburgh against the Steelers.
-Brien missed two 4th-quarter field goals from 47 and 43 yards which would have won the game for the New York Jets.
+One important exception to this was during the 2004 Divisional Playoff game in Pittsburgh against the Steelers.
+In this contest, Brien missed two 4th-quarter field goals from 47 and 43 yards which would have won the game for the New York Jets.
 The Jets cut Brien that offseason, and he finished his career the next season after missing three of four kicks for the Chicago Bears.
-At the time of his retirement, he was one of the 10 most accurate field goal kickers of all time, and currently ranks 64th.
+At the time of his retirement, he was one of the 10 most accurate field goal kickers of all time, and currently ranks 72nd.
 During his career, Brien converted 80.2% of field goals and 98% of PATs.
 Brien accounted for 915 points over his 12-year career and has a career long make from 56 yards.
 He was also an alternate to the Pro Bowl on two occasions.